Table Of Contents

 Kubespray uses various tools from RedHat Ansible to provision Kubernetes.
 The tool integrates Ansible playbooks, provisioning tools, inventory, and domain knowledge for managing Kubernetes clusters.

-Along with faster Kubernetes cluster deployments, it customizes the implementation process as well.
-Kubespray runs on bare metal, most cloud services, and supports most Linux distributions, like Ubuntu, Fedora, CentOS, OpenSUSE, Debian, and Flatcar.
+Kubespray speeds up Kubernetes cluster deployments and customizes the implementation process.
+It runs on bare metal and most cloud services and supports most Linux distributions, including Ubuntu, Fedora, CentOS, OpenSUSE, Debian, and Flatcar.

 11. Kops – Installation, upgrades, and management of K8s clusters